Marketing Automation in 2021

 The curtains have drawn on 2020, and what a year it was.
 The world was in absolute turmoil (we all know why).
 And this has led to a massive change in the way brands approached marketing in general.
-A bit closer to home, we also saw the Marketing Automation industry grow considerably amid an increasing demand from business, all over the globe, to automate their marketing workflows and be able to better engage and retain their users.
+A bit closer to home, we also saw the Marketing Automation industry grow considerably amid increasing demand from businesses, all over the globe, to automate their marketing workflows and be able to better engage and retain their users.
 We bring to you 9 marketing automation trends for 2021.

-2020 will be all about creating unique, engaging experiences that add value to the evolved, to make user engagement feel super-connected, always-online consumer, and Marketing Automation will act as a catalyst in making it all happen.
+2021 will be all about creating unique, engaging experiences that add value to the evolved, to make user engagement feel super-connected, always-online consumer, and Marketing Automation will act as a catalyst in making it all happen.

 So, without further ado, here are the top trends that will influence and dominate the Marketing Automation industry this year.

 - Marketing Automation will continue to grow going into 2021